-Daniel Masunungure is currently studying Biochemistry, with a minor in Public Health.
-During his time at Temple, he has participated in a few projects, with one focused primarily on the effects of perceived stress on hypertension.
+Daniel Masunungure graduated in 2017 with a BS Public Health degree.
+During his time at Temple, he participated in a few projects, with one focused primarily on the effects of perceived stress on hypertension.
 Along with Principal Research Investigator, Dr. Freda Patterson, Daniel conducted a culturally appropriate Community Based Participatory Research (CBPR) intervention study designed to address the health problems of hypertension, hypercholesterolemia.
 The main goal of this research was to see if there was a positive correlation between line dancing, nutrition, and perceived stress on hypertension.
 The project was carried out in the Nice-town section of Philadelphia, PA, a predominately low-income minority neighborhood, on male and female residents aged 35- 65 years of age monitored over a 4-week period with a control group.

-Due to his research, Daniel has been previously awarded with the CARAS Undergraduate Research Award as well as the MARC-U*STAR Undergraduate Research Award.
-He plans to continue his participation in research at Temple University until his expected graduation date of May 2016.
+Daniel had been previously awarded with the CARAS Undergraduate Research Award as well as the MARC-U*STAR Undergraduate Research Award.

-Yasaira Rodriguez is from Allentown, PA, and attended Louis E. Dieruff High School.
-A biology major at Temple University, she is a second year Resident Assistant for the Global Living and Learning Community (Won the 2012 Inclusivity Initiative Award).
-She is also a second year Community Service Chair for the Temple University Chemical Society, where she conducts weekly science experiments with children ages 6-17.
+Yasaira Rodriguez is currently a community health worker with the Lehigh Valley Health Network having graduated from Temple in 2016 with BS Public Health degree.
+She is from Allentown, PA, and attended Louis E. Dieruff High School.
+Yasaira was a Resident Assistant for the Global Living and Learning Community (Won the 2012 Inclusivity Initiative Award).
+She was also the Community Service Chair for the Temple University Chemical Society, where she conducted weekly science experiments with children ages 6-17.
 In addition, Yasaira is a Sister of Corazones Unidos Siempre Chi Upsilon Sigma National Latin sorority, Inc.

 After graduating from Hempfield High School, Dillion Fox chose to attend Temple University as a physics major.
 He conducts his laboratory work at the Institute for Computational Molecular Science under the guidance of his PI, Chris MacDermaid.
 Together,they are modeling a coiled-coil domain found at the C-terminus of cyclic nucleotide gated channels.
 Their modeling efforts use a wide range of computational tools, including molecular dynamics simulations and homology modeling.
 In the near future, he plans to go to graduate school to study computational biophysics.